wax-office-of-inspector-general/wax-developer/docs/dapp-development/testnet-quickstart.md

 3. To deploy your smart contracts, you'll need to create a wallet using your public and private keys.
 You can use the wallet features on <a href="https://local.bloks.io/wallet/transfer?nodeUrl=testnet.waxsweden.org&coreSymbol=WAX&corePrecision=8&systemDomain=eosio&hyperionUrl=https%3A%2F%2Ftestnet.waxsweden.org" target="_blank">Bloks.io</a>, or use our [Docker images](/wax-developer/docs/docker_qstart) to manage your wallet.

-    To create a wallet from a Docker container, use the <span class="codeSample">cleos wallet</span> command:
+    To create a wallet from a Docker container, use the `cleos wallet` command:

     ```shell
     cleos rm -f ~/eosio-wallet/{account.name}.wallet &&